Media activism: Frameworks for the use of media in political movements

 Scholars have attempted to create theoretical frameworks to illustrate the use of media within social movements and activism.

 One example is the four-stage model for political movements using social media created by Rodrigo Sandoval-Almazan and J. Roman Gil-Garcia.

 Triggering eventMedia responseViral organizationPhysical responseLimitations of social media activism have also been pointed out by scholars.
 Some critics argue that media activism and internet activism still require the coverage of traditional mass media outlets in order to gain significant traction.
 Social movements, especially ones rooted in online social media, also require a critical mass of participants in order to sustain the presence on social media platforms.

-A study of the protests and media activism sparked by the 2009 Iranian presidential election also suggests that digital creations and media have to be emotionally moving in order to in order to spur civic engagement and mobilization of citizens.
+A study of the protests and media activism sparked by the 2009 Iranian presidential election also suggests that digital creations and media have to be emotionally moving in order to spur civic engagement and mobilization of citizens.

 Representation of Indigenous groups

 Media activism has also provided an opportunity for Indigenous peoples to address issues of local government inadequacy.
 Through the usage of media technology and online communication, Indigenous groups are able to reach out further than their specific localities and build solidarity with other national minorities who face similar issues.
 Indigenous groups in the Philippines have been able to use online media to debunk stereotypes propagated in national media and to communicate their causes and claims with an international audience.
 Media activism also allows indigenous groups to mobilize external support from international allies, especially when local conditions become too dangerous to mobilize locally, due cases of political harassment or extrajudicial killings.
 Agents of media in terms of activism, are a doubled edged sword which indicate the historic importance, while also laying stepping stones for its significance in the future.
 Similarly, indigenous life writing is a phenomenon which not only signifies its historic importance but also lays the foundation for the future white settler conception of colonialism and a medium to secure land rights for the indigenous.

 Aboriginal and Torres Strait Islander people use social media at higher rates than non-Indigenous Australians.
 As a form of activism, they use social media and especially memes, to challenge dominant views of Australian history.
-In a comprehensive study of Aboriginal and Torres Strait Islander social media use, Bronwyn Carlson and Ryan Frazer found that many people experience unpleasant interactions like trolling and racism, but still value social media: “For many, it had become an invaluable tool in the realisation of their hopes and dreams; it helped them ‘find’ and share their identities and produce intimate communities of mutual trust, respect, care and kindness.”
-Social media is an important tool for developing activists’ collective identities.
+In a comprehensive study of Aboriginal and Torres Strait Islander social media use, Bronwyn Carlson and Ryan Frazer found that many people experience unpleasant interactions like trolling and racism, but still value social media: "For many, it had become an invaluable tool in the realisation of their hopes and dreams; it helped them 'find' and share their identities and produce intimate communities of mutual trust, respect, care and kindness."
+Social media is an important tool for developing activists' collective identities.